senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 I decide to use the space right after that lone `jmp` instruction (`0x7FF6D87B1955`).
 Since we already have an offset to the `xor` instruction - `0x11929` - we just need to increment that offset by `0x2C` (`0x00007FF6D87B1955` - `0x00007FF6D87B1929`), which gives us the result `0x11955` (`0x11929` + `0x2C`).

-This is ***AGAIN*** where I realize something. the `jmp` instruction is *5-bytes* long too.
-So regardless if I use `mov` or `jmp` I will still have the same problem.
+This is ***AGAIN*** where I realize something.
+The `jmp` instruction is *5-bytes* long too.
+So regardless if I use `mov` or `jmp` I will still have the same problem as earlier.

-After doing some research, I get a better grasp and understanding of what needs to be done.
+After doing some research, I obtain a better grasp and understanding of what needs to be done.
 Here the layout of the `main` function is shown.

 ```